Rough Path Renormalization from Stratonovich to It\^o for Fractional Brownian Motion: Introduction

-Many researchers have investigated integration theories with respect to fBM (see e.g. \cite{CQ02,DU99,BHOZ08,EvD03,HO03,NO02,Bend03a,Bend03b} and the literature therein).
-Among them, Duncan, Hu and Pasik-Duncan \cite{DHP00} who are the first to propose Wick product approach to define fractional stochastic integrals against fBM, called Wick-It\^o integrals.
-Hu and Oksendal \cite{HO03}, Elliott and van der Hoek \cite{EvD03} extended the idea of the Wick product approach, developed a fractional white noise calculus and applied their theory to financial models.
-The approach in \cite{DHP00} is limited to the persistent case, i.e. fBM with Hurst parameter $H>\frac 1 2$, while the approach in \cite{EvD03} works for the anti-persistent case, i.e. fBM with Hurst parameter $H<\frac{1}{2}$.
-In these papers, ordinary multiplications are replaced by Wick products to define stochastic integrals.
-The idea of Wick products is also applied to the study of portfolios and to the study of self-financing in fractional Black-Scholes' markets introduced in these papers, see below for a more precise definition.
-By a conceptual innovation, they showed the non-arbitrage property and completeness of the market where Black-Scholes model is replaced by the geometric fBM with Hurst parameter $H>\frac{1}{2}$.
-These papers also initiated an intense debate because of conceptual difference in the definition of non-arbitrage from the standard Black-Scholes' model.
-Severe critiques arose concerning the economic meaning of Wick products applying to the fundamental economic concepts, such as values of portfolio and self-financing (see, e.g. \cite{BH05}).
-Wick products however are only defined as multiplications of two random variables, and cannot be computed in a path-wise sense, hence, if one only knows realizations $X(\omega)$, $Y(\omega)$ of two random variables $X,Y$, one is unable to work out the Wick product of $X(\omega)$ and $Y(\omega)$.
+The exploration of integration theories with respect to fractional Brownian motion has garnered significant interest among researchers, as evidenced by a wide range of studies (see, for example, \cite{Bend03a,Bend03b,BHOZ08,CQ02,DU99,EvD03,HO03,NO02} and references therein).
+Notably, Duncan, Hu, and Pasik-Duncan \cite{DHP00} pioneered the use of the Wick product to define fractional stochastic integrals against fBM, termed Wick-It\^o integrals.
+Subsequently, Hu and Øksendal \cite{HO03} and Elliott and van der Hoek \cite{EvD03} expanded this methodology, developing a fractional white noise calculus applicable to financial modeling.
+The method proposed by \cite{DHP00} is applicable specifically to the persistent case of fBM, where the Hurst parameter \( H>\frac{1}{2} \), while the model in \cite{EvD03} addresses the anti-persistent case with \( H<\frac{1}{2} \).
+These developments employ Wick products instead of ordinary multiplication to define stochastic integrals.
+Additionally, the concept of Wick products has been adapted for analyzing portfolios and self-financing strategies within fractional Black-Scholes markets.
+Through innovative concepts, the authors demonstrated the non-arbitrage properties and market completeness when replacing the traditional Black-Scholes model \cite{BS73} with a geometric fBM characterized by a Hurst parameter \( H>\frac{1}{2} \).
+However, the use of Wick products has sparked significant debate due to conceptual divergences from the conventional Black-Scholes model, particularly regarding the economic interpretation of fundamental concepts like portfolio values and self-financing (see, e.g., \cite{BH05}).
+It is crucial to understand that Wick products, defined merely as the multiplication of two random variables, lack a pathwise computational basis.
+Consequently, from the realizations \( X(\omega) \) and \( Y(\omega) \) of two random variables \( X \) and \( Y \), it is not possible to compute the Wick product \( X(\omega) \) and \( Y(\omega) \) directly.